vimaltiwari2612/WindowsXP/README.md

 # WindowsXP
 A Simulation of WindowsXP UI and Desktop.

+***It's a desktop version, might not work properly on mobile and tablets.***

 Try it once.